Brand: Battle over borrowing in Suffolk

 Without action, Bellone declared, “”Our residents will suffer unpaved roads and cracked sidewalks.”

-The broadsides were the latest in a month-long battle in which Bellone and GOP lawmakers have traded charges of partisan politics over the county executive’s unilateral decision to bundle bonding resolutions for various capital project together.
+The broadsides were the latest in a monthlong battle in which Bellone and GOP lawmakers have traded charges of partisan politics over the county executive’s unilateral decision to bundle bonding resolutions for various capital projects.
 That changed a 40-year policy in which borrowing resolutions have been done separately for each capital project.

-“Republicans are displaying politics at its worst, said Bellone.
+“Republicans are displaying politics at its worst," Bellone said.
 “We are not going to allow these things to be held hostage to the whim of the minority caucus.”

 Earlier, he had strafed Republicans for blocking borrowing to fund a $2 million app to combat school shooters and mobile police data units for sector cars.